Cognoscan/condense_db/schema.md

 Besides the `name` field, a `type` field is also required.
 This must be a string set to one of the base types, or must be set to one of the type names defined in the `types` array of the document schema.
+If the string does not match any of these, validation for the field should always fail.
+String matching is always exact and case-sensitive.

 All types may also have a `comment` field, which is a descriptive string not used for validation.